Stealth (roller coaster): Ride experience

-Once boarding is complete the launch sequence is started, the train rolls forward and then backwards to engage onto the catch-car below while the brake fins on the launch track retract in two stages, the launch countdown plays with the voice instructing riders to place their heads back and to face forwards, 5 sets of red traffic lights above the train start illuminating one by one.
-The traffic lights then turn green, the voice enthusiastically shouts "Go, Go, Go!" and the train is launched, rapidly accelerating from 0 to 80 mph (130 km/h).
+Once boarding is complete, the launch sequence begins.
+The train rolls forward and backward to engage with the catch-car while the brake fins on the launch track retract in two stages.
+During the countdown, the voice repeats the safety instructions as five sets of red traffic lights above the train illuminate sequentially.
+When the lights turn green, the voice enthusiastically shouts “Go, Go, Go!”, and the train is launched, accelerating rapidly from 0 to 80 mph (130 km/h).

-The train goes up the 62.5-metre (205 ft) top hat, turning 90 degrees to the left.
-After cresting the top hat, it turns 90 degrees to the left again, before reaching the bottom of the top hat and the final airtime hill.
-After cresting the airtime hill, the train enters the brake run, slowing down before entering the unload station with riders being instructed to undo their seatbelts.
+The train ascends the 62.5-metre (205 ft) top hat, turning 90 degrees to the left before the crest.
+After cresting, it turns another 90 degrees to the left, descends to the base of the top hat, and continues over a final airtime hill.
+The train then enters the brake run, slowing before returning to the unload station, where riders are instructed to release their restraints.

-The ride's layout is similar to Kingda Ka, although narrower in scope.

-During previous events a different launch announcements was used:
+During previous events, different launch announcements have been used: